 - Sumo Logic Metrics—The AWS Observability Solution leverages both logs and metrics to provide comprehensive monitoring and troubleshooting of your AWS cloud infrastructure.
-If you don’t already have Metrics, contact your Sumo Logic account representative.
+If you do not already have Metrics, contact your Sumo Logic account representative.

 - Sumo Logic Collectors and Sources.
 The AWS Observability Solution relies upon an Installed Collector with a Host Metrics Source on each of your AWS EC2 hosts.
 The solution relies upon host metrics collection rather than AWS CloudWatch EC2 metrics because AWS EC2 metrics from Cloudwatch have high latency and can increase the costs of your AWS account.
 Host metrics have the advantage of near-zero latency and more information at a lower cost.
 Instructions are provided in Configure Host Metric Source below.

-- Role capabilities—Make sure you have a Sumo Logic role that has the following capabilities:
+- Role capabilities—Make sure you have a Sumo Logic role that have the following capabilities:

 - Sumo Logic Access ID and Key—When you deploy the solution, you’ll need to supply a Sumo Logic Access ID and Access Key, which enable you to use Sumo Logic APIs.
-Make sure you have the role capabilities list above before generating the Access ID and Key.
+Make sure you have the role capabilities listed above before generating the Access ID and Key.

-- AWS credentials—To deploy the solution, you’ll need to log onto the AWS Console.
+- AWS credentials—To deploy the solution, you will need to log onto the AWS Console.
 For the CloudFormation template deployment option, your AWS role must have the permissions described by this JSON file.
-As necessary, you can add JSON to an existing or a new policy associated with an AWS IAM role as described in the AWS documentation.
+As necessary, you may add JSON text to an existing or a new policy associated with an AWS IAM role as described in the AWS documentation.
 For Terraform deployment options, see the *.tmpl files in this folder aws-observability-terraform/source-module/templates/.

 - The AWS Observability solution comes with pre-packaged alerts in the form of Sumo Logic Monitors.
 To understand more about their capabilities please visit the Monitors page.